M4steM4/Web-study/Module/Webpack/README.md

 ### Why Use Webpack?

 - Bundle only one JS file
-- Use npm on front-end code
+- Use npm plugin on front-end code
 - Use ES6/ES7 syntax
 - Use Sass & LESS on css
 - Use HMR(Hot Module Replacement)